Skip to content

 created date The date that the approval item was created. @approvals(created:2018-08-13)

 modified date The date that the approval item was last modified in any ISO 8601 format.
-To include the time in your search query, escape the : characters using a \. @approvals(modified:2018-08-16T18\:29\:02Z)
+If you want to include the time in your search query, escape the : characters using a \. @approvals(modified:2018-08-16T18\:29\:02Z)

 result string The status of the approval item.
 This can be Finished or Rejected. @approvals(result:finished)